yunyusu/raspberry-pi-gps/README.md

    - run with python <file-name>.py
    - sudo su can transform to root
-   - ls -l /dev/ttyAMA0* to know serial information
+   - ls -l /dev/ttyAMA0* to know serial information 4'. directly run written python code on it
+   - To transfer the file from your laptop to raspberry pi
+     - scp hello.py yunyu@192.168.47.133:~/
+     - will see in the yunyu directory
+   - To move it
+     - mv filename ~/destination
+   - To run the code
+     - python3 filename.py

 5. read the GPS signal: https://blog.ittraining.com.tw/2016/02/gpsgprmc.html

 ## Planning